-No assurances can be given that we will be successful in making the required payments to the holders of the Series B Preferred Stock or that we will be able to comply with the financial or other covenants contained in the Certificate of Designations for the Series B Preferred Stock, as amended by the amendment to the certificate of designations for the Series B Preferred Stock (as amended, the "Certificate of Designations").
+As of the date of filing this Annual Report on Form 10-K, the trading price of our Common Stock is below the "floor price" set by the certificate of designations for the Series B Preferred Stock (as amended, the "Certificate of Designations") for purposes of calculating amortization payments thereunder, and as a result we are limited in our ability to make monthly amortization payments in stock.
+No assurances can be given that we will be successful in making the required payments to the holders of the Series B Preferred Stock or that we will be able to comply with the financial or other covenants contained in the Certificate of Designations.
 If we are unable to make the required cash payments or otherwise comply with the Certificate of Designations: